 This example is based on Ed West's vignette.
 Ed's students selected carrying capacity as their topic.
 Ed then selected science standards that addressed the importance of carrying capacity in a healthy environment.

-- Purpose: To connect students' prior knowledge of Ecosystems - Outcome: Students will gain a better understanding of what is meant by carrying capacity when they act as a predatory animal in a finite area and try to gather enough food to stay alive.
+Purpose: To connect students' prior knowledge about Ecosystems when they act as a predatory animal in a finite area and try to gather enough food to stay alive.